I wrote a long post called “I Need An Operation,” taking you with me on my journey to, through and after a mega major surgery out-of-town.

 They did everything they could to find an earlier date for the surgery and were eventually able to move the surgery up to the end of September.
 At that point, I made my money shot.

 Learning: tell the staff about how flexible you are.
 For me, I am very flexible and if an earlier time opens up, I told the surgery scheduler, I will do everything possible to get ready.
 I will go to the medical center for all of the testing if that moves things along.
-In short, I was emotionally ready for this surgery and will get everything needed done.
+In short, I was emotionally ready for this surgery and would get everything needed done.

 Learning: They found a way to move the surgery to August.
 I was tested to see how quickly I get everything done.
 I got that move-to-August call on a Thursday am in late July and by Thurs evening I had lined up all the needed appointments for testing and clearances.
 The last appointment took the most work but in the end, it was done.